Annual Meeting Image Competition

 Awards

-If your image is accepted, it will be displayed during ACR Convergence and added to the Rheumatology Image Library.
+If your image was accepted, it will be added to the Rheumatology Image Library.
+In addition, prizes for the following categories will be awarded.

 Best Overall Image